jvwong/pc_guide_enrichment_workflow_ii_app/README.md

 $ npm i -SB <package name>
 ```

 The option `--save-bundled` allows packages to be included via `require()`.
-In order to keep debug watch fast, it's necessary to maintain dependencies in `bundledDependencies` in `package.json`.
+In order to keep debug watch fast - take a look at the `gulpfile.js` variable `deps` - it's necessary to maintain dependencies in `bundledDependencies` in `package.json`.
 This also allows for shipping updates to the app without busting the cache for the dependencies on clients.

 > Aside: Using the `bundledDependencies` field in `package.json` in this way isn't strictly how it's intended to be used, but it should be fine since `pc-app-scaffold` will never be published to npm and no one would `require('pc-app-scaffold')`.
 (Mis)using `bundledDependencies` in this way lets us just use `npm` commands without editing `package.json` manually, while keeping common dependencies on the same version on the client and the server.